agabor/docs/_includes/rest/push-notifications.md

 ## Sending Pushes

-There are two ways to send push notifications using Parse: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
+There are two ways to send push notifications using MSG: [channels](#using-channels) and [advanced targeting](#using-advanced-targeting).
 Channels offer a simple and easy to use model for sending pushes, while advanced targeting offers a more powerful and flexible model.
 Both are fully compatible with each other and will be covered in this section.

-You can view your past push notifications on the Parse Dashboard push console for up to 30 days after creating your push.
+You can view your past push notifications on the MSG Dashboard push console for up to 30 days after creating your push.
 For pushes scheduled in the future, you can delete the push on the push console as long as no sends have happened yet.
 After you send the push, the push console shows push analytics graphs.

 ### Using Channels